 Anti-embolism stockings treat leg swelling (pregnancy varicose veins), deep vein thrombosis (DVT), and post-surgical swelling.
-They can also be used after an injury to help prevent DVT or pulmonary embolism (PE).
+After an injury, they can help prevent DVT or pulmonary embolism (PE) as well.
 DVT can be life-threatening, especially if the clot breaks free and travels through the body’s bloodstream.
 One of the most important things to understand about anti-embolism stockings is that they are not one size fits all.
 In fact, despite having a universal sizing chart, each person’s results can vary.

 Anti-embolism stockings are available in different colours and styles, so you can choose one that suits your needs.

-The most common anti-embolism stockings are graduated compression socks or gradient compression hoses.
+Graduated compression socks or gradient compression hoses are the most common types of anti-embolism stockings.
 Gradient compression means a gradual increase in pressure from the ankle up to the knee.
 This stocking helps blood flow back to the heart and prevents blood clots from forming in your veins.
 Other options include knee-high, thigh-high, open-toe, and closed-toe styles.
 They’re available in various sizes, including extra small, small, medium, large, and extra-large.

-Gradient compression hosiery can be purchased without a prescription, but only some drugstores sell them.
+You can buy gradient compression hosiery without a prescription, but only a few drugstores sell them.
 If you buy them over-the-counter, it’s essential to follow instructions carefully so that they fit properly and don’t cause discomfort or skin irritation.

 How do Anti-embolism Stockings work?

 Anti-embolism stockings have a firm band at their tops that fit just below your knee, with a soft material that fits over the rest of your leg.
-The firm band is made from elasticized material that gently squeezes your leg as it moves up and down with each step, encouraging blood flow back towards your heart through your veins.
+The elasticized material of the firm band gently squeezes your leg, moving up and down with each step, encouraging blood flow back towards your heart through your veins.
 This helps prevent blood from pooling in the lower part of your legs, leading to clots forming in your veins if you’re immobile for long periods.

 Blood clots form when platelets in your blood stick together and form a solid mass that blocks an artery or vein.
 This can cause pain and swelling in the area where it’s located, as well as complications such as stroke or heart attack if the clot travels to another part of the body.
 When you wear compression stockings regularly, they can also help relieve pain caused by swollen or damaged veins in your legs.
-The stockings apply pressure evenly over your entire leg from ankle to thigh and can be used during both sitting and standing positions.
+The stockings provide even pressure over your entire leg, from ankle to thigh, and are suitable for both sitting and standing positions.